 Take a Virtual Cooking Class

-Put on your best chef hat and learn how to whip up a new meal.
-If you’ve never done it, try taking a pasta-making or sushi-making class.
+Put on your best chef hat, take the best online cooking classes, and learn how to whip up a new meal.
+If you’ve never done it, try enrolling in a pasta-making or sushi-making class.
 Really, if it’s something you wouldn’t typically make, it’ll be fun to learn a new skill in the kitchen.

 Host a Wine or Beer Tasting